sgeisbacher/rtmp-delay-screen/README.md

 ## idea

-olympic weightlifters need to constantly review and analyse their lifting attempts while training. but a live stream to the gym'server
+olympic weightlifters need to constantly review and analyse their lifting attempts while training. but a live stream to the gym's
-TV isnt helpful, cause while performing they need to focus on the execution of the lift. so `rtmp-delay-screen` records the stream and replays it on a certain, configurable, delay.
+TV isn't helpful, cause while performing they need to focus on the execution and form of the lift. so `rtmp-delay-screen` records the stream and replays it on a certain delay.

 ![illustration](media/illustration.png)